Endometriosis: What you should know?

 Endometriosis can be of four different stages classified on the severity of the disorder.
 It can be minimal, mild, moderate, and severe.

 The symptoms of endometriosis vary from woman to woman.
 Sometimes you may not show up severe symptoms but the endometriosis may be intense inside, and vice versa.
 Most of the women will have hardly any symptoms with endometriosis.
 The common endometriosis symptoms include:

-- Intense pain in the lower abdomen during and before menstrual cycle starts.
+- Intense pain in the lower abdomen during and before the menstrual cycle starts.

 - Painful and heavy periods

-- Heavy menstrual bleeding during periods and between periods accompanied with pain
+- Heavy menstrual bleeding during periods and between periods accompanied by pain

 - Pain during sexual intercourse

 - Feeling discomfort or pain during bowel movements or while urinating